Index

 Pliant = compliant, docile, persuadable

-Plutocrat = a person whose power derives from their
+Plutocrat = a person whose power derives from their wealth; capitalist, tycoon,

 magnate, nabob